Grate-Oracle-Lewot/GrateCrystal/README.md

   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies
 - A second floor to Oak's Lab, which hosts the Inverse/Neutral Battles sidequest
 - Olivine Gym redesigned, Lt.
 Surge's trashcan puzzle restored and modified, Blaine's cave Gym expanded, smashable rocks added to Brock's Gym, a quick exit warp added to Sabrina's Gym, and Viridian Gym's old layout recreated with its Gen II Lego tiles
-- In addition to the move deleter in Blackthorn and the move reminder in Cianwood, a move deleter now appears in the Goldenrod Underground on Monday nights, and move reminders and deleters appear in the Indigo Plateau and Lavender Town

 ## Enemy trainer AI